Trusted WordPress tutorials, when you need them most.

 If your score is below 70, then don’t worry.
 The headline analyzer will show suggestions for improving the score and making your title more engaging to get more clicks and traffic.

-Now, you can scroll down and look at the word balance of your copy.
+Now, you can scroll down and check the balance of words in your headline.
 The plugin will look for common, uncommon, emotional, and power words.
+It will also check for numbers, which are proven to grab attention.

 A good mix of these words makes your title feel both relatable (common words) and intriguing (emotional/power words), encouraging more people to click to find out what’s inside!